zachartmann/Tutorial10_Group-1/Report.md

 ## **Agile Methodology - Scrum**
-4. Explain the agile methodology, namely, Scrum you have used to carry out the procedure.
+> 4. Explain the agile methodology, namely, Scrum you have used to carry out the procedure.
 In your explanation, ensure that you outline activities from Scrum that you use.

+Scrum is the most widely used agile methodology for software design and development.
+The framework assumes that requirements and the development process are constantly and unpredictably changing which is often the case in real-world scenarios.
+While traditional models/approaches (e.g. Waterfall, Spiral) attempt to define all requirements upfront, requirements in agile/scrum are developed, reviewed, and iteratively updated to allow for greater adaptability to changes in client needs/feedback, technological advancements, and other environmental factors (e.g. global pandemics).

+### Roles

+#### Product Owner - Zac
+#### Scrum Master - Aiswarya
+#### Development Team - Anastasia, Sanya, Sean

+### Events/Activities

+A sprint is a fixed period of time after which a deliveralble iteration of a product must be developed.
+The following activities were conducted in each of our team's 1-week sprints.

+#### Sprint Planning
+#### Sprint Review
+#### Sprint Retrospective
+#### Daily Scrum

+### Artefacts

+#### Product Backlog
+#### Sprint Backlog
+explain "done" and "timebox"
+#### Product Increment
+#### Sprint Burndown Chart

 Workproducts and Models